Space Apps — Host Tools

 /spaces/:space_id/apps/analyzes/create— a two-step builder.
 Step 1 (Pick cross filters): every poll question, quiz question, follow target, and discussion thread becomes a tile; pick one or more, each becoming a chip.
 Comma-separated keywords are also supported (each keyword becomes its own filter).
 A live counter shows how many participants and records currently match.
 Step 2 (Preview): name the analysis, confirm the chips and a sample of the matching raw data, click Generate report. - Read at

-/spaces/:space_id/apps/analyzes/report/:report_id— the saved analysis renders the cross-filter results: distribution charts for poll responses, scoring for quizzes, follow counts, comment frequencies — all narrowed to the chip set.
+/spaces/:space_id/apps/analyzes/report/:report_id— the saved analysis renders the cross-filter results across four panels (poll, quiz, follow, discussion), all narrowed to the chip set.
 Chips are frozen at save time, so reopening a month later shows the exact slice you saved. - Drill into raw records at

 /spaces/:space_id/apps/analyzes/report/:report_id/records— paginated table of every individual record that matched (User · Question · Answer · Post · Comment · Followed).
-Click any chip to filter the records further.
-A Download Excel button at the top exports the matching records as a spreadsheet. - Single-source drilldowns — when you don't need a cross-filter, two deep links take you directly to per-source views:
+Click any chip in the sidebar to scope the records further.

 The :report_id/records page is also the contribution records surface: per-participant breakdowns of how each respondent's activity matched the analysis you saved.
-This is what feeds the Phase 4 revenue split — when you publish a paid Report (Reports), sales are split 10% platform · 60% host · 30% contributors, with the contributor share weighted by relevance to the final Report.
+It is the data layer that will feed the Phase 4 revenue split when paid Reports ship — see Reports → Phase 4 revenue split for the planned 10% platform · 60% host · 30% contributors allocation.

-The full Phase 4 revenue split engine (with on-chain settlement opt-in) is rolling out alongside the broader agent economy.
-Analyses themselves are usable today on dev / staging; the monetization layer appears in your host dashboard as it ships.
+Paid Reports + the on-chain revenue split engine are not yet live.
+Analyses themselves and the contribution-records page are usable today on dev / staging; the monetization layer appears in your host dashboard as it ships.

 Panels